Penguin Python API Reference

 - Same public surface as

-and returns an awaitable.
+PenguinAgent, but every method isasyncand returns an awaitable.

 ProjectManager

-from penguin.project import ProjectManager, TaskStatus
+from penguin.project.models import TaskStatus

-pm = ProjectManager()
+pm = ProjectManager(Path("./penguin-workspace"))

 project = pm.create_project(name="Demo", description="Example project")